 The eligibility criteria for Canada PNP varies based on the province, however, here is a general criteria that needs to be fulfilled by Canada PNP applicants:

-The documents required for Canada PNP is as follows:
+The documents required for the Canada PNP are as follows:

-You can follow the below steps to apply for Canada PNP:
+You can follow the steps below to apply for the Canada PNP:

 Step 1: Choose a Provincial Nominee Program (PNP) stream that matches your skills, experience, and goals.